ElwynPalmerton/Blerdeblerb-API/README.md

 _Blerdeblurb_ can be run locally with or without docker.

-## To run Blerdeblurb with docker and docker-compose
+## To run Blerdeblurb _with_ docker and docker-compose

+NOTE: To run locally with docker you need to have docker installed.
+Consult the [docker documentation](https://docs.docker.com/get-docker/) for more information.

 1. Clone both repos into the same folder so that the folder structure looks like this: